intel/llvm/sycl/doc/design/CommandGraph.md

 ### OpenCL

-SYCL-Graphs is only enabled for an OpenCL backend when the [cl_khr_command_buffer](https://registry.khronos.org/OpenCL/specs/3.0-unified/html/OpenCL_Ext.html#cl_khr_command_buffer) extension is available, however this information isn't available until runtime due to OpenCL implementations being loaded through an ICD.
+SYCL-Graph is only enabled for an OpenCL backend when the [cl_khr_command_buffer](https://registry.khronos.org/OpenCL/specs/3.0-unified/html/OpenCL_Ext.html#cl_khr_command_buffer) extension is available, however this information isn't available until runtime due to OpenCL implementations being loaded through an ICD.

-The `ur_exp_command_buffer` string is conditionally returned from the OpenCL command-buffer UR backend at runtime based on `cl_khr_command_buffer` support to indicate that the graphs extension should be enabled.
-This is information is propagated to the SYCL user via the `device.get_info<info::device::graph_support>()` query for graphs extension support.
+The `ur_exp_command_buffer` string is conditionally returned from the OpenCL command-buffer UR backend at runtime based on `cl_khr_command_buffer` support to indicate that the graph extension should be enabled.
+This is information is propagated to the SYCL user via the `device.get_info<info::device::graph_support>()` query for graph extension support.

 #### Limitations

-Due to the API mapping gaps documented in the following section, OpenCL as a SYCL backend cannot fully support the graphs API.
-Instead there are limitations in the types of nodes which a user can add to a graph, using an unsupported node type will cause a sycl exception to be thrown in graph finalization with error code `sycl::errc::feature_not_supported` and a message
+Due to the API mapping gaps documented in the following section, OpenCL as a SYCL backend cannot fully support the graph API.
+Instead, there are limitations in the types of nodes which a user can add to a graph, using an unsupported node type will cause a sycl exception to be thrown in graph finalization with error code `sycl::errc::feature_not_supported` and a message